ralphjsmit/filament/packages/forms/docs/10-rich-editor.md

 {!! str($record->content)->sanitizeHtml() !!}
 ```

-If you're [storing content as JSON](#storing-content-as-json) instead of HTML, or your content requires processing to inject [private image URLs](#using-private-images-in-the-editor) or similar, you can use the
+If you're [storing content as JSON](#storing-content-as-json) instead of HTML, or your content requires processing to inject [private image URLs](#using-private-images-in-the-editor) or similar, you can use the [content renderer](#rendering-rich-content) to output HTML.
+This will automatically sanitize the HTML for you, so you don't need to worry about it.

 ## Uploading images to the editor